pingcap/tispark/docs/design/2022-05-09-staleread-support.md

 ### Update TiCatalog's meta
-TiSpark use TiCatalog to provide schema to catalyst, TiCatalog's meta contains the TiKV catalog.
+TiSpark uses TiCatalog to provide schema for catalyst, TiCatalog's meta contains the TiKV catalog.
 - TiCatalog is the Catalog plugin provided by Spark
-- TiKV catalog can provide schema with current TSO
+- TiKV catalog can provide schema with the current TSO

-TiSpark need schema with specified TSO in stale read.
-So, we introduce snapShotCatalog to do this and update TiCatalog's meta with snapShotCatalog
+TiSpark needs schema with specified TSO in stale read.
+So, we introduce `snapShotCatalog` to do this and update TiCatalog's meta with `snapShotCatalog`

 ![image alt text](imgs/stale-read/meta.png)